Next Top Model (Romanian TV series): Format

 There were several notable differences between Next Top Model and the American adaptation.
 One key distinction was the lower age limit for contestants, with some as young as 14 eligible to participate.

 The competition's premise also differed, with the introduction of model "passports" that were given to all semifinalists at the beginning of each season.
 These passports contained a list of "checkpoints" that contestants needed to complete in order to win.
 The first checkpoint was passed when contestants made it past the audition stage into the semifinals, the second when they were selected for the final cast, and the third when they won the modeling contract with MRA.

 In contrast to the American version, the Romanian series was more liberal with international travel.
 Rather than living together in a house, contestants traveled between luxury hotels and resorts in exotic locations in Europe, North Africa and the Middle East where they would visit a variety of UNESCO World Heritage Sites.
-This allowed the show to allocate more of its budget toward filming in these scenic destinations, but meant the show's photo shoots were typically lower budget, relying on a small team of two to three regular photographers, along with occasional guest photographers.
+This allowed the show to allocate more of its budget toward filming in these scenic destinations, but meant the show's photo shoots were typically low budget, relying on a small team of two to three regular photographers, along with occasional guest photographers.

 Many shoots focused on glamour modeling, and runway segments—central to the competition and judging—reflected the host's background as a designer.
 Each episode typically showcased a runway segment featuring the host's designs.
-The show was sometimes described as a reimagining of Top Model if it were hosted by Hugh Hefner.
-Unlike America's Next Top Model, which emphasized empowering contestants and addressing social issues, Botezatu's version leaned towards provocative and sometimes ostentatious displays of beauty, often highlighting the more risqué aspects of modeling.